mattahrens/data-101/docs/05-Querying-data-in-python.md

 books_df.groupby('Book-First-Letter').count().head(25)
 ```

+### Build your own queries

 OK, now that you've done a couple examples yourself, try to build queries to answer these questions
-- What is the age of the users who did reviews grouped by each age?
+1 What is the age of the users who did reviews grouped by each age?
 Hint: you will have to use the users dataset for this query.
-- What is the overall average age of users?
+2 What is the overall average age of users?
 Hint: you will have to use the `mean()` function.
-- What is the number of ratings at each ratings (0 - 10)?
+3 What is the number of ratings at each ratings (0 - 10)?
 Hint: you will have to the use the ratings dataset.
-- What is the overall average book rating from all ratings?
+4 What is the overall average book rating from all ratings?
 Hint: you will have to use the `mean()` function.
-- How many distinct authors are in the dataset?
+5 How many distinct authors are in the dataset?
 Hint: you will have to use the books dataset and the `nunique()` function.

 If you have successfully built all of those queries to answer the questions, then you are ready to move on.

 ## Summary
+In this lesson, we learned how to write queries in Python using functions.
+We explored our book ratings datasets to ask questions of the data.
+We used different functions to help us get the answers we wanteds.
+Some of the functions included: `count()`, `groupby()`, `sort_values()`, and `head()`.